mohreh/personal-blog-template/README.md

-ipen index.html in your favorite browser
+open index.html in your favorite browser